KatVolkova/pick-a-recipe/README.md

 ### General

+The Pick a Recipe website has been created with a purpose of providing a quick solution for those who either not sure what to cook , or who wants to try something new.
+It's a simplified version of a random recipe generator: there are 10 recipes in total (five for meals and 5 for desserts).
+The recipes selected are simple and quick to cook.
+For each recipe there is a list of ingredients to be used and a clear and simple list of instructions on how the food should be cooked.

+The web-site has a user-friendly interface that allows for an intuitive browsing experience.

 The Pick a Recipe website consists of one page and includes the following features:

 - Favicon in the browser tab: